What does the survey comprise?

 How is the survey conducted?

 The survey is conducted using face-to-face interviews.
 Until 2012 the interviewers used paper questionnaires in Dutch, English, Spanish and Papiamentu.
 The answers of the respondents were filled out on paper by the interviewers and were later processed electronically.
 From 2014 onwards, the switch was made to electronic questionnaires, where the interviewer makes use of a tablet to fill out the answers of the respondents.
-The complete questionnaire of the LFS-CN (English) is available electronically.
+The 2020 edition also offered the option of conducting the interview by telephone for the first time.
+The interviewer then telephoned the respondent to conduct the interview by telephone instead of face-to-face.
+Respondents could choose this option when, for example, they were in home quarantine as a result of corona.
+The complete questionnaire of the LFS-CN (Dutch) is available underneath.

 Checking and correction methods